 Questioning: a person who is unsure about their sexual orientation or gender identity.

 Sexual Orientation: a person’s attraction to members of the same and/or opposite sex.
 Includes gay, lesbian, bisexual and heterosexual.

 Transgender: a person whose gender identity does not correspond to their biological sex.

-The following eBooks are available through the Rasmussen College library system.
+The following eBooks are available through the Rasmussen University library system.